This is an interview by writer Katelynn Dunn with 2020-21 Ground Floor artist-in-residence Carlos Franco.

 CF: See, that is what I am looking for.
 This is where language fails.

 I work project to project, and definitely wouldn’t call myself a video artist.
 The videos you’re mentioning from my website are pieces from earlier this year.
 They’re usually one second long loops with content sourced from Instagram, mainly ads, and then dropped back into that bucket.
 I do them on my iPhone, which like for most, has become the space to be throughout the pandemic.
 You know, social media, the seedy spot that’s the only one open after hours.
 That workflow and distribution feel right.
 I think they deal with attention span.
-Not quite sure, words are failing me.
+Not quite sure, words fail me.

 I’ve enjoyed working from my mobile devices these last years during the in-betweens of life: commuting, before zzz, the bathroom, in the mid, between more time/space consuming projects.
 I’ve been inclined to play around with these devices for a while now, but from around late 2016, I was traveling a bit and started investing more time in them.
 The earlier projects that share the same genealogy as these, used to last up to 1:00 min, which has now collapsed into 00:01 sec.
 Got rid of all the saturated fats.